AdobeDocs/aem-forms-automated-conversion-service.en/help/using/prefill-submit-forms.md

   <tr>
   <td></td>
    <td>
-    <p><strong>Option 1</strong>: You <a href="#generate-adaptive-forms-with-no-data-binding">generate an adaptive form with no data binding</a> using the Automated Forms Conversion service and configure JSON schema as the data source.
+    <p><strong>Option 1</strong>: You <a href="#generate-adaptive-forms-with-no-data-binding">generate an adaptive form with no data binding</a> using the Automated Forms Conversion service (AFCS) and configure JSON schema as the data source.
 You bind the adaptive form fields to JSON schema manually and <a href="https://helpx.adobe.com/experience-manager/6-5/forms/using/prepopulate-adaptive-form-fields.html#Supportedprotocolsforprefillinguserdata" target="_blank">use any of the supported protocols</a> to prefill field values.
 Modify the field values, if necessary, and submit data to the crx-repository.</p></td>
   </tr>
   <tr>
   <td></td>